 e.
 Minutes - The

-Secretary shall make or cause to be made true and complete minutes of
+Secretary shall make or cause to be made accurate and complete minutes of

 all Board meetings and other Board actions.